 Golden Beach is located in Kyllini in the northwestern part of the Peloponnese just opposite Zakynthos.
 True to its name, Chrissi Akto translates to Golden Beach for the golden sand dunes of breathtaking scenery that stretches for five kilometers.
 The waters are shallow and calm for swimming.

 The antithesis of Lefki, Golden Beach is crammed with luxurious hotels.
-The wide-open bay has canteens, bars, and restaurants with sun loungers and umbrellas.
+The wide-open bay has canteens, beach bars, and restaurants with sun loungers and umbrellas.

 For an extra treat while visiting this sandy beach, be sure to visit the nearby thermal baths of Kyllini known for their therapeutical properties from volcanic sources.